gordonguthrie/TheManual/docs/chapter5/funky_stuff_part_uno_variables.md

 # Chapter 5 - Recreating the beep synth

-## Funky stuff part uno - variables
+## Funky stuff part uno - Variables

 In the last section we started by creating a named function and calling it: